thbtppl/latex-tips-advice/README.md

 * The [LTeX](https://marketplace.visualstudio.com/items?itemName=valentjn.vscode-ltex) extension of VS Code is a good spell/grammar checker, based on [LanguageTool](https://languagetool.org/).

 * The `lacheck` utility shipped with most LaTeX distributions is also good at detecting questionable syntax in your `.tex` files.
-Note some false positives will be raised due to the use of some packages. `chktex` performs poorly compared to `lacheck`.
+Note some false positives will be raised due to the use of some packages.
+There is also `chktex`.

 * You can check your bibliography file using `biber --tool --validate-datamodel main.bib`.